 The EFSA OPEX online calculator allows calculations regarding re-entry, both for outdoor and indoor scenarios, only after the application solution has dried.
-An reentry interval is defined as the specific time-point post application (in hours or days), after which the worker exposure levels are lower than the AOEL, considering different clothing and PPE cases.
-If worker exposure during the re-entry activities (e.g., inspection, harvesting, reaching, picking, cutting, sorting etc.) exceeds AOEL, even when wearing protective gloves and workwear, an re-entry interval can be used as a risk mitigation measure.
-The acceptability of the calculated re-entry interval for worker should be examined on a case-by-case basis.
-Acceptability of an re-entry interval, as a risk mitigation measure, as well as time restriction on the use of protective gloves and workwear is decided on by each MS (for details see Table 7 and Appendix VI).
+A re-entry interval is defined as the specific time-point post application (in hours or days), after which the worker exposure level(s) are lower than the AOEL, considering different clothing and PPE cases.
+If worker exposure during the re-entry activities (e.g., inspection, harvesting, reaching, picking, cutting, sorting etc.) exceeds the AOEL, even when wearing protective gloves and workwear, a re-entry interval can be used as a risk mitigation measure.
+The acceptability of the calculated re-entry interval for the worker should be examined on a case-by-case basis.
+Acceptability of a re-entry interval, as a risk mitigation measure, as well as time restriction on the use of protective gloves and workwear is decided on by each MS (for details see Table 18.4 and Appendix VI).

-A noteworthy fact is that irrespective of calculating re-entry interval, the individual MS have national requirements of non-calculated default waiting period(s), which is the time interval after indoor application until re-opening of the greenhouse/tunnel/warehouse etc. These are of different length with possible additional requirement of ventilation (for details see Appendix VI).
+A noteworthy fact is that irrespective of the calculated re-entry interval, the individual MS have national requirements of non-calculated default waiting period(s), which is the time interval after indoor application until re-opening of the greenhouse/tunnel/warehouse etc. These are of different length with possible additional requirement of ventilation (for details see Appendix VI).